9: Biohydrogen - An Introduction

 \end{equation}

-In this reaction, N2 is reduced as the N atoms go from a 0 oxidation state to +3 in NH3.
-The needed electrons are made from organic acids and fed into the system and eventually go to ferredoxin, which transfers them to protons.
+In this reaction, N2 is reduced as the N atoms go from an oxidation state of 0 to +3 in NH3.
+The needed electrons are generated from organic acids, fed into the system, and eventually transferred to ferredoxin, which transfers them to protons.
 The ratio of N2 to H2 produced is 1:1, at the expense of 16ATPs per H2 produced.

-The ATP produced by the collapse of the produced proton gradient through FoF1ATPase powers the reaction.
+The ATP produced by the collapse of the proton gradient through FoF1ATPase powers the reaction.

 In the absence of N2, the net reaction becomes